 Québec City’s four seasons transform the scenery in an ever‑changing display that’s simply magical to behold.
 Here are some suggestions to help you get the most out of each month:

 Average temperatures (high / low): -8oC (18oF) / -18 oC (0oF)

 Average precipitations: 73 cm (snow), 25 mm (rain)

 The year’s coldest month has days of breathtaking blue skies and perfect winter conditions.
 To experience the joys of winter, you simply have to bundle up!
 Winter driving is not for beginners, so opt for a shuttle or guided tour if you don’t have much experience.
 January generally brings a few serious snowstorms as well, with school closures and massive snow removal operations.

-Check out the Ice Hotel, an architectural wonder and work of art unlike anything else in the Americas.
-Or see if you can hook up with a trout or perch with ice fishing at Village Nordik.
-Head out on a snowmobile for a little excitement or choose from a wide range of fun winter activities in the area, including skating, tobogganing, tubing, snowshoeing, downhill skiing, snowboarding, cross-country skiing, dogsledding, Nordic baths, fatbiking, and more.
+Check out the Ice Hotel, an architectural wonder and work of art unlike anything else in the Americas, head out on a snowmobile for a little excitement or choose from a wide range of fun winter activities in the area, including skating, tobogganing, tubing, snowshoeing, downhill skiing, snowboarding, cross-country skiing, dogsledding, Nordic baths, fatbiking, ice fishing, and more.

 Average temperatures (high / low): -6oC (21oF) / -16 oC (3oF)